snowyu/event-emitter/README.md

     exec: -> console.log "my original exec"

   class MyClass
-    # only 'on', 'off', 'emit' added to the class
+    # only 'on', 'off', 'emit' and static methods 'listenerCount' added to the class
-    eventable MyClass, include: ['on', 'off', 'emit']
+    eventable MyClass, include: ['on', 'off', 'emit', '@listenerCount']

   # add the eventable ability to OtherClass and inject the exec method of OtherClass.
   eventable OtherClass, methods: